Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 # Part 3: Running through AA1

+# FAQ
+If you are having any issues, you can refer to the [FAQ](https://github.com/Xilinx/Xilinx_KV260_Workshop/blob/main/FAQ.md) to help you resolve any issues.

+# Converting & Loading video files to AA1
 In the previous section, we loaded different AAs and explored what they could do.
 Now, we will dive into AA1.
 We briefly utilized the camera sensor.
 Alternatively, AA1 can support sourcing from a video file.

 You can use one of your own videos, or you can download any of the demo videos provided: